attcs/Octree/docs/README.md

 For a full reference implementation, see [entity_adapter.h](../include/orthotree/core/entity_adapter.h) which defines `EntityAdapterDefault`, `PointEntitySpanAdapter`, `BoxEntitySpanAdapter`, and map-based variants.

-// properly phrase this:
+`ENTITY_ID_STRATEGY` [EntityIdStrategy]: Entity adapter is designed for both map-based and span-based entity storage, latter does not require keying.
-`IS_ENTITY_KEYED`: Entity adapter is designed for both map-based and span-based entity storage, latter does not require keying.
+* `ContiguousIndex`: [default for span-based storage] Index-based ID, and the tree actively maintains the continuity of indexes (e.g. by decrementing the EntityID of the following elements on removal).
+Index-based storage is typically implemented using `std::vector` or `std::span`.
-* If IS_ENTITY_KEYED is true, it means Entity contains the key (e.g., std::pair<EntityID, Entity>).
+* `StableIndex`: Index-based ID, contiguous upon creation, but removals may create "holes", keeping remaining indexes stable.
+Index-based storage is typically implemented using `std::vector` or `std::span`, but indexing in the tree will not be mutated on removal.
-* If IS_ENTITY_KEYED is false, it means EntityID is an integer type, (e.g., std::vector<Entity> or std::map<EntityID, Entity>), and a continuous indexing is required.
-That means, removal needs to decrement the EntityID of the following elements.
-Insertion used indexing may rely on the size of the entity container.
+* `EntityKeyed`: [default for map-based storage] The entity itself contains the ID. (e.g., std::pair<EntityID, Entity> in an std::unordered_map entity container)

 ### Geometrical system adapting